coq/ceps/text/000-sort-variable-unification.md

 # Detailed design

 This CEP introduces a trivial idea to sort out the mess.
-Namely, in addition to the well-known universe *levels* one now also has access to sorts *qualities*.
+Namely, in addition to the well-known universe *levels* one now also has access to sort *qualities*.
 While levels are basically integers, qualities are the nature of the sort itself, i.e. `Prop`, `Type` or `SProp`.
 Since we want to have unification on this first-order signature, we also freely add variables.
 They are just tracked in the evarmap in a way similar to levels.
 The most generic type is thus `QSort (α, u)` where `α` is a sort quality and `u` an algebraic universe.

 Since this affects pervasive data structures, we need to change the kernel definitions.
-But similarly to evars, the kernel currently does not know anything about undefined sort variables, apart for their relevance which is needed for conversion.
+But similarly to evars, the kernel currently does not know anything about undefined sort variables, apart from their relevance which is needed for conversion.

 In order for the system to work, we have constraints and quotients going on.
 - The type of a sort `QSort (α, u)` is always `Type(u+1)`, i.e. the sort of a sort must have a `Type` quality.
 This is true in current Coq since `Prop : Type`, `SProp : Type` and `Type : Type`.
-- The type of a product `forall x : A, B : QSort(α, u)` is such that `α` is the quality of the sort of `B`, and u the max of levels (as usual).
+- The type of a product `forall x : A, B : QSort(α, u)` is such that `α` is the quality of the sort of `B`, and `u` the max of levels (as usual).
 This is also true in Coq, and is designed to make impredicativity work.
 - Impredicative sorts have a degenerate level structure, i.e. `QSort(Prop, u) ≡ Prop` and similarly for `SProp`.
 This ensures that we can make unification of sort qualities commute with impredicative typing.

 The current unification of sorts is very conservative, but it could easily be enhanced to be more expressive.
 We just add a union-find state of unification variables to the `UState.t` record and tweak universe unification by eagerly unifiying sorts when the qualities involved in a constraint are not ground.
 For instance, when asked `QSort(α, u) ≤ QSort(β, v)` we set `α := β`.
 This is not complete for `≤` constraints, but is simpler to implement.